What Is Temperature Glide?

 We’ve all heard about glide, but what is it really and how does it affect our system?

-Glide, or temperature glide, is the difference between the bubble point and the dew point of the azeotropic refrigerant mixture.
+Glide, or temperature glide, is the difference between the bubble point and the dew point of the zeotropic refrigerant mixture.

 Well that wasn’t very helpful, was it?
-All we did was introduced new terms without defining them and further confused the issue.
+All we did was introduce new terms without defining them and further confused the issue.

 So, let’s start with zeotrope or zeotropic mixture.
 A zeotropic mixture is a chemical mixture that never has the same vapor phase and liquid phase composition at the vapor-liquid equilibrium state.
 Still unhelpful?
 I thought so, too, so let’s look at what it means to us rather than what the books say.